Love4684/Love4684/README.md

 - 👀 I am an independent and self-motivated student with proven ability and experience in developing web applications using full-stack and  Data Science projects with proven success in building successful algorithms & predictive models for different industries.
 Highly adept at clustering & classification, web scraping,       data analysis & visualization to increase business efficiency.

-- 🌱 I'm Currently Learning Data Structures And Algorithms in C++.
+- 🌱 I'm Currently Learning front end technologies.
-- 💞️ I’m currently searching for a new career opportunity in IT.
+- 💞️ I’m currently searching for a new career opportunity in IT-Domain.
 I’m ideally looking for a software developer role with an employer who Passionate student & thriving analyst with the ability to apply ML techniques & algorithm development to solve real-world business problems.

 - 📫 How to reach me ...